mtolly/pokemid/README.md

-# Pokémon Red/Blue MIDI importer
+# Pokémon Red/Blue MIDI music converter

-This is a tool for the [Pokémon Red/Blue disassembly project][pokered], which allows importing MIDI files into the game's music engine to replace existing tracks.
+This is a tool for the [Pokémon Red/Blue disassembly project][pokered], which allows editing the music tracks by exporting them to MIDI files and then importing them back into assembly.

 [pokered]: https://github.com/iimarckus/pokered